 N.B.
 We don’t recommend beginners taking any of the runs back down to the resort – you’re far better off using the lifts.

 For beginners becoming intermediates, Cervinia is where you should go!
 90% of the runs are easy motorway cruising.
 Also, all runs above Trockener Steg.
 And perhaps Rothorn down to Sunnegga when you are ready for something a little more challenging but still achievable.

 For intermediates: It’s all yours!
 All of Zermatt’s runs will fulfil your dreams, except perhaps for the ones in the next section.

 For experts, everything black and yellow on the piste map.
-Note that all the yellows (known as unprepared descent routes, or itineraries) used to be black, before the resort became wary of legal bees.
+Note that all the yellows (known as unprepared descent routes, or itineraries) used to be black, but since they are harder than black their new colour is yellow.
+The equivalent of double-diamond black in the USA.
 There was a time when skiers accepted risk, but in the face of increasing litigation many resorts now prefer not to classify difficult slopes as official runs.
 These yellow itineraries are now made avalanche safe but are otherwise left un-groomed and un-patrolled at the close of the day.
 This renders them all the more challenging, with the additional benefit that after a snowfall they become the perfect free-ride domain.

 Most of these runs only open from late January onward, when the snow cover builds up sufficiently.
 Each area has its glories, but we would like to share our hints and favorite runs with the guests staying in one of our luxury chalets.

 Please get in touch and we will be happy to assist you with more information about the resort and skiing in Zermatt.
 As a Zermatt specialist, we have a knowledgeable and experienced bookings team ready to help you with all the details needed to make the best choice for a unique Zermatt ski holiday.